kongware/ftor/README.md

 ## Upcoming Milestones

-For the time being there will be no type system extensions like higher kinded types or annotations for partially applied type constructors.
-First of all, the existing system has to mature.
-The current focus is on the construction of a type-safe set of pure functions and combinators, which rely on the existing type system.
+I currently work on a completely new ADT implementation to be able to define sums, products and sums of products in a type-safe manner.
+Designing type-safe ADTs based on Scott encoding has proven to be challenging.

 - [x] incorporate parametric polymorphism
 - [x] add homogeneous Array type
 - [x] add homogeneous Map type
 - [x] add Tuple type
 - [x] add Record type
-- [x] add Algebraic data types
+- [ ] add Algebraic data types
 - [x] incorporate row polymorphism
 - [x] add rank-2 types
 - [x] add separate documentation for the functional lib